What three aviation marketing campaigns should you plan to build your business in 2019?

 They can be used in any order that makes sense based on your business needs.

 An idea for an older, established brand: Start the year with a Lost Customer Reactivation campaign that runs through Valentine’s Day.
 (Campaign #3.)
 Then focus on Prospecting during the aviation trade shows of the spring and early summer.
 (Campaign #1) Then, develop a strong Holding Pattern later in the year to improve conversion and retention of those prospects in fall.

-If you’re a brand new company, or one with few existing customers: Do these campaigns in order.
+If you’re a brand new company, new to general aviation marketing or business aviation marketing, or one with few existing customers: Do these campaigns in order.
 Start the year with a big push for prospecting.
 (Campaign #1) Then build a strong Holding Pattern (Campaign #2) over the spring and summer months, and finish the year with a Lost Customer Activation (Campaign #3) to get back any customers you gained and lost during the year.

 So, here are the details and instructions for each of these campaigns.

 Prospecting is a well-known activity to any salesperson worth his salt, and any marketing course graduate.

 The objective is to locate and identify prospects to expand your future market share and revenue.

 In “inbound marketing” parlance, that means getting prospects to identify themselves by responding to a low-cost, low-risk offer.

 The important things to do know about prospecting in the aviation industry are these: